Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 4. Cloud Native architecture meets these requirements by rethinking the entire application lifecycle.

-5. Instead of manual setup: automation.
+5. Instead of routine setup, automation.

 What Cloud Native is and how it differs from traditional architecture